81 Quebec City students in isolation after COVID-19 cases confirmed at two schools

 Four teachers at Polyvalente Deux-Montagnes have now tested positive after classes resumed last week, the school board, the Centre de services scolaire de la Seigneurie-des-Mille-Iles, said in a statement.

-The school board added that most Grade 10 and 11 Polyvalente Deux-Montagnes students who were sent home last week after the teachers tested positive were back in school Monday.
+The board said some students were also put in isolation, but it did not say how many.
+It added that most Grade 10 and 11 students who were sent home last week after the teachers tested positive were back in school Monday.

-Quebec Health Minister Christian Dube also stressed Monday that Quebecers need to remain cautious if they want to prevent outbreaks in schools.
-The recent infections tied to schools occurred in the community, he said.

 Quebec has now reported 62,492 total cases of COVID-19 and 5,760 deaths since the pandemic began.